oelin/rendering-engine/readme.md

 # Renderer

-A simple, vertext-based 3D renderer, created to learn the basics of computer graphiics.
+A simple 3D renderering engine written in JavaScript.
+Created to learn about the basics of computer graphics.